hbctraining/Intro-to-R-flipped/schedules/workshop_schedule.md

    5. [Setting up a data frame to plot (+ the `map()` function)](../lessons/10_setting_up_to_plot.md)
        <details>
          <summary><i>Click here for a preview of this lesson</i></summary>
-           <br>When using data frames, sometimes you will want to iterate a process over every column within the data frame.
-To do this, the <code>map()</code> family of functions is very helpful.<br><br>This lesson will cover:<br>
+           <br>We will be starting with visualization in the next class.
+To set up for this, you need to create a new metadata data frame with information from the counts data frame.
+You will need to use a function over every column within the counts data frame iteratively.
+You could do that manually, but it is error-prone, the <code>map()</code> family of functions makes this more efficient.<br><br>This lesson will cover:<br>
              - Utilizing map_dbl() to take the average of every column in a data frame<br>
              - Briefly discuss other functions within the <code>map()</code> family of functions<br><br>
          </details>
+             - Create a new data frame for plotting

 II. **Complete the exercises**:
-   * Each lesson above contain exercises; please go through each of them.
+   * Each lesson above contains exercises; please go through each of them.
    * **Copy over** your code from the exercises into a text file.
    * **Upload the saved text file** to [Dropbox](https://www.dropbox.com/request/IwdtDOrbe75tWYyZV6td) the **day before the next class**.